Byron Buxton Player Props: Twins vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is second in MLB with a collective 9.7 strikeouts per nine innings.
+- The pitching staff for the Braves has a collective 9.6 K/9, the second-best in the league.

-- The Braves' 3.83 team ERA ranks eighth among all MLB pitching staffs.
+- The Braves have a 3.81 team ERA that ranks eighth across all league pitching staffs.

-- Braves pitchers combine to rank 16th in baseball in home runs allowed (87 total, 1.1 per game).
+- The Braves rank 15th in baseball in home runs allowed (87 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.